jackorias/codedexio/README.md

 This repo is for my Codédex progress.
 You can [join Codédex here](https://www.codedex.io/home) if you wish to learn too.

+My aim is to complete at least a little bit every day.

 ## Progress

 **The Origins I: HTML**: